Texas GOP Congressman Hensarling announces retirement after eight terms

 “Jeb Hensarling has been a tremendous public servant for the people of Texas,"said Steve Stivers, chairman of the National Republican Congressional Committee, whose primary duty is to get Republicans elected and re-elected to the House.
 “Jeb’s strong grasp of policy and his strong conservative principles have been an invaluable asset to the Republican Conference.”

+House Speaker Paul Ryan, R-Wis., said: “I want to thank Jeb for his service to this country.
+He is a true constitutional conservative.”

+He also noted Herserling’s contributions to key House initiatives like GOP leaderships’ Better Way agenda.

-Fox News' Chad Pergram and Joseph Weber contributed to this report.
+News' Chad Pergram and Joseph Weber contributed to this report.